wp-plugins/embed-share/readme.txt

 Embed Share wil add an embed code to your videos so you can easily share them.
 You can also add your own custom link to it.

+It works for Youtube, Vimeo, Daily motion and other oEmbed supported media.
+It also support the new iFrame embed code.

 == Installation ==

 1. Upload share-embed to the /wp-content/plugins/ directory